timjogorman/RicherEventDescription/guidelines.md

 had the particular EVENT X not happened, the particular EVENT Y would not have been able to happen.
-Put differently, although a preconditioning EVENT is not *sufficient* to cause another EVENT, its occurrence is *necessary* in order for the other EVENT to have happened.
+Put differently, although a preconditioning EVENT is not *sufficient* to cause another EVENT, its occurrence is *necessary* in order for the other EVENT to happen.

 - The **rockfall** made the **over-full** **dam** **burst**, **flooding** the **town** below.